steveschnepp/blog.pwkf.org/_posts/2025-12-19-optimize-for-size-preprocessor.md

 > unless you make sure that programs will execute with the same effect whether or not they are
 > defined.
 If they are defined, their value is 1.

+A very important information is that as soon as you have 2 code paths, you need to make sure that **both** paths are correct.
+Otherwise very subtle bugs may appear, as testing might leverage one of the paths and productive code uses the other one.
+{: .panel .note }

 ## Leveraging These Directives in Our Code

 That means, we can do exactly the same in our code to optimize for size.